What are the benefits of buying a food box subscription?

 How does payment work?

-- You can come to the farm and pay by cash, but please call us first to make sure someone will be there to receive it and give you a receipt.
+- You can come to the farm and pay by cash, but please contact us first to make sure someone will be there to receive it and give you a receipt.

-- You can pay by cheque: bring or send to the farm one cheque for the full amount, or 2 or 3 post-dated cheques (one must be current-dated).
+- You can pay by cheque: bring or send to the farm one cheque for the full amount, or 2 post-dated cheques (one must be current-dated).

 - You can pay by e-transfer: please email payment to our farm email address and use password organic.